Diderot-Language/examples/README.md

 #### (1) Get SML/NJ
 The Diderot compiler is written in [SML/NJ](http://smlnj.org), so you'll need to install that first.
-On the [Downloads](http://smlnj.org/dist/working/index.html) page, go to the top-most [Sofware links: files](http://smlnj.org/dist/working/110.79/index.html) (currently version 110.79) to get files needed to install SML/NJ on different platforms.
+On the [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost [Sofware links: files](http://smlnj.org/dist/working/110.79/index.html) link (currently version 110.79) to get files needed to install SML/NJ on different platforms.

 #### (2) Get Teem
 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).
 Teem is overdue for a release, but in the mean time you build from source with CMake.
-Even if you already have a version of Teem installed, its best if you build a new one for Diderot, with *none* of the optional libraries (PNG, zlib) enabled: experience has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.
+Even if you already have a version of Teem installed, its best if you build a new one for Diderot, with *none* of the optional libraries (PNG, zlib, etc) enabled: experience has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.

 To get the Teem source and set the
-<code>TEEM</code> variable that will be used for Diderot configuration later
+<code>TEEM</code> variable that will be later.
-(these and all commands assume sh/bash):
+These and all later commands assume sh/bash:

 	svn co https://svn.code.sf.net/p/teem/code/teem/trunk teem-src
 	mkdir teem-install